 However, many car seats have rear-facing weight limits of 40lbs and therefore most 2 year olds are far from maxing out their seat.

 If a child remains backwards, they will never know the difference of riding forwards.
 Keeping kids rear-facing can greatly reduce the risk of detrimental injury in a crash – learn more in this crash test video.

-7. Teaching Fellow Caregivers
+7. Teaching fellow caregivers

 An important part of car seat safety is ensuring all caregivers have the correct information.
 It will be up to the parent to educate grandparents and babysitters how to use and install car seats correctly.

 This can be an easy thing to forget, but just remember anyone who watches your children should know how to properly use their car seat.
-Bumble Baby provides a Caregivers course to help with this.

-8. Sleeping in Carrier
+8. Sleeping in carrier